viant/dyndb/README.md

 ## Usage:

-The following is a very simple example of CRUD operations
+The following is a very simple example of query operation

 ```go
 package main